cxw620/rust-polyglot/src/syntax.md

 ----------

 Rust code is frequently littered with [`#[attributes]`](https://doc.rust-lang.org/reference/attributes.html).
-These are placed before the item or expression they refer to.
+These are placed before the item or expression they apply to.
 The semantics are very varied.
 New attributes can be defined as procedural macros in libraries.